 For students not currently enrolled in the Boston Public Schools:

-- All Boston Public Schools students in grades 3, 4 and 5 are tested for eligibility for AWC in late September or early October at their school.
+- All Boston Public Schools students in grades 3, 4, and 5 are tested for eligibility for AWC in late September or early October at their school.
 Test results will be mailed to schools in early January 2019 for distribution to families.

-- In January 2018, AWC invited students will receive a school choice form to apply for the AWC program.
+- Students invited to participate in grade 6 AWC will receive a school choice form in January 2019 to apply for the AWC program.
 Students invited to grade 4 and 5 AWC will receive a school choice form in February 2019.
-Families must complete the application and select the school option that states AWC (for example, "Murphy AWC").
+Families must complete the application and select the school option that states AWC or EFA (for example, "Condon AWC").

-- Boston students currently attending private, parochial, or charter schools may register to take the eligibility exam free of charge.
+- Boston students currently attending private, parochial, or commonwealth charter schools may register to take the AWC eligibility exam free of charge.
 There are two ways to register for the test: (1) complete a paper form or (2) submit an online registration.
 The online registration process allows families to receive instant confirmation via email.

-- Special accommodations testing will be offered on Saturday, October 20, 2018 for students who are unable to take the exam under standard conditions because of a documented learning difference, physical disability, or language ability.
-Registration materials are available by clicking the link below.
+- Special accommodations testing will be offered on Saturday, October 20, 2018 for students who are unable to take the exam under standard conditions because of a documented learning difference, physical disability, or limited English proficiency.

-- Students must have taken the TerraNova, Third Edition, eligibility exam offered by BPS to apply for the AWC program, even if they have already taken a version of the TerraNova at their current school.
+- Students must sit for the TerraNova (3rd Edition) exam offered by BPS to apply for the AWC program, even if they have already taken a version of the TerraNova at their current school.

 - Student notification schedule is the same as listed above for current BPS families.

-To apply for testing accommodations for English Learners (ELs), the parent or guardian must have submitted a request form and the student would be required to take an English Proficiency Test in October 2017 to determine eligibility.
-The EL accommodation will include the use of an approved word-to-word dictionary and extended time.
+To apply for testing accommodations for English Learners (EL’s), the parent or guardian must submit a request form and the student would be required to take an English Proficiency Test to determine eligibility.
+If granted, the EL accommodation will include the use of an approved word-to-word dictionary and extended time.